fpsvogel/learn-ruby/README.md

 ## Preliminaries

-- If you've never written a line of code in your life, you may want to start with these tutorials, all free:
+- If you've never written a line of code in your life, you may want to start with one of these free tutorials:
   - [Try Ruby](https://try.ruby-lang.org/)
   - [BigBinary Academy](https://academy.bigbinary.com/learn-ruby), and/or
   - [Learn to Program](https://pine.fm/LearnToProgram/) (or buy [the updated book version](https://pragprog.com/titles/ltp3/learn-to-program-third-edition/))
-- If you're wondering why I chose Ruby and not full-stack JS, [I explain why on my blog](https://fpsvogel.com/posts/2021/why-learn-ruby).
+- If you're wondering why I chose Ruby and not full-stack JavaScript, [I explain why on my blog](https://fpsvogel.com/posts/2021/why-learn-ruby).
 Or if you want a second opinion, [read this](https://medium.com/learn-love-code/why-teach-ruby-bac8416c77ba) or [watch this](https://youtu.be/IlVfHG-pAag?t=1534).
 - I list *a lot* of books and courses below, and hardly any hands-on projects.
 To be clear, you should be spending more time *coding* than *reading about* coding.
-But starting a project and getting into a coding routine is easy (if you can't think of any project ideas, there are lists of project ideas out there: [1](https://github.com/codecrafters-io/build-your-own-x), [2](https://github.com/practical-tutorials/project-based-learning#ruby), [3](https://projectbook.code.brettchalupa.com)), whereas knowing what to read is not at all obvious at the beginning.
+But starting a project and getting into a coding routine is easy (if you can't think of any project ideas, try these lists: [1](https://github.com/codecrafters-io/build-your-own-x), [2](https://github.com/practical-tutorials/project-based-learning#ruby), [3](https://projectbook.code.brettchalupa.com)), whereas knowing what to read is not at all obvious at the beginning.
 Hence the focus on books and courses here.
-- If you are a working adult looking to transition into software development, make sure your day job is conducive to part-time studying.
+- If you're a working adult looking to transition into software development, make sure your day job is conducive to part-time studying.
 I used to be a teacher and spent hours grading in the evenings and on weekends, which would have made studying very difficult.
 So I switched to a remote customer support job to free up my schedule.
-- Find a system for keeping *organized* notes, code snippets, and articles/videos saved for later.
-I use [a simple text file](https://fpsvogel.com/posts/2021/plain-text-knowledge-base), which is more effortless than any knowledge base app that I've tried.
+- Find a system for keeping *organized* notes, code snippets, and bookmarked links.
+I use [a simple text file](https://fpsvogel.com/posts/2021/plain-text-knowledge-base).
+- Resources below marked with a dollar sign (💲) cost money.
+If you need more free resources, see the links to other lists at the bottom.
+You may be able to find the books for free (from your local library, interlibrary loan, or more dubious sources) but buy them if/when you can, to support the authors.
 - Last but not least, take care of yourself!
 Studying (especially while working) can easily be overdone.
 Exercise and get plenty of sleep.
 If you develop wrist pain from heavy computer use, act swiftly: get an ergonomic keyboard ([the one I use](https://fpsvogel.com/posts/2021/keyboardio-atreus) has a learning curve, but I love it *and* it was affordable), [do daily RSI stretches](https://youtu.be/fdD7CgN5FGg), and try using a break app such as [Workrave](https://workrave.org/).

-So without further ado, here is my learning path.
+So without further ado, here is my learning roadmap.

-**Key:**

-- 💲 = costs money.
-If you need more free resources, see the links to other lists at the bottom.
-You may be able to find the books for free (from your local library, interlibrary loan, or more dubious sources) but buy them if/when you can, to support the authors!
-- ⭐ = absolute favorite.
-If you mainly learn by doing and/or googling and you want only a handful of books/courses, these are the ones I'd most recommend.

 ## Frontend basics